Fan On or Fan Auto

 If the ducts are in unconditioned spaces, outside the thermal envelope of the house, the sensible heat will be added back to the space.
 If the ducts are warmer than the air traveling through them there will be a transfer of heat.
 If there is any duct leakage latent heat (moisture) will be added as well.
 Latent heat gains do not only apply to return duct leaks.
 Supply air leakage can also contribute to this.

-It is common that the HVAC system can cause the house to go into a negative pressure.
+It is common that the HVAC system can cause the house to go under negative pressure.
 When this happens sensible and latent heat will be added.
 A common cause of the pressure imbalance is when the duct system is in an attic or crawl space, and the return duct has fewer connections than the supply ducts.

 Since the supply has more connections than the return there is more of a potential to leak air.
-If the supply air leaks into the attic or crawl space this can cause the living space to go into a negative pressure.
+If the supply air leaks into the attic or crawl space this can cause the living space to go under negative pressure.
 The leaked air is replaced with either attic, crawl space, or outside air.
 One CFM(M3/h) in = one CFM (M3/h) out.

 Ducts in conditioned spaces with panned returns can add latent and sensible heat as well.
 This happens when the panned joists and studs are not sealed by the HVAC contractor on all six sides.
-Joists and studs are part of the building network that when not air sealed during construction, by the builder, they will communicate with air outside the building envelope.
+Joists and studs are part of the building network that when not air sealed during construction, by the builder, they will communicate with the air outside the building envelope.
 With blower door testing, and air changes per hour requirements now code in many jurisdictions houses are being built much tighter.
 In an older home, with panned returns, expect to be bringing in some outside air.

 The duct leakages and pressure imbalances mentioned above will also occur during a cooling call.
 Most of the time these issues can go unnoticed because of the ability of the HVAC system to overcome or mask them.

 The goal is to get maximum customer comfort with minimum power usage and maximum system longevity.
-In many cases the fan being left in the ON position detracts from these goals.
+In many cases, the fan being left in the ON position detracts from these goals.

-Hopefully this Tech Tip will make you think twice about running the fan “on”.
+Hopefully, this Tech Tip will make you think twice about running the fan “on”.
 Every situation is different.
 I encourage you to think outside the box, if you are not already.

 — Neil Comparetto